 Mint

 The bright, fresh taste of mint brings cooling relief on a hot day.
-The scent alone can boost your energy and mood, but mint-infused water can help with digestion by stimulating the release of digestive enzymes.
+The scent alone can boost your energy and mood, but mint-infused water can aid your digestion by stimulating the release of digestive enzymes [source].
+It also has antimicrobial effects against quite a few different bacteria [source].

 Flavor combinations: